|Title||Start Date & Time||End Date & Time|

 Yes.
 There are official free apps available for iOS and Android.
 The apps support many of Zoom’s features, including hosting meetings and viewing screen sharing.
 Zoom also includes built-in support for calling in to a meeting over telephone.

-Zoom meetings can be recorded from the desktop applications.
+Zoom meetings can be recorded from the desktop versions of the application (Mac OSX, Windows).
 To do so:

 *Note: You will have to keep Zoom open after the meeting is over to allow it to process and save the video file.
 A progress bar will appear after you leave the meeting to show you how long this will take.